 Thanks for reading!

 I’m sure you’ll agree that there are of things to see on the drive from Kaikoura to Picton for such a short road trip.
 That’s why I recommend making a vacation of it and spending the night along the way, stopping at all of the beautiful places I’ve suggested above.
 The drive from Kaikoura to Picton is one of my favorites on the South Island, and once you complete it, I’m sure you’ll understand why.

 Thanks for reading.
 I really hope you enjoyed this blog!
-If you did then check out more of my in-depth guides such as:
+If you did then check out more of my in-depth New Zealand guides such as: